Brianconn71/ms3-recipedia/README.md

 * When the user successfully enters the correct information, they will be put into session and redirected to their profile page.

 * Underneath the form, is a paragraph of information for users and a link for current users to register an account, by clicking on this the user is then redirected to the register page.

+Logout page

+* When a user clicks on the logout button, the user is removed from the session cookie using the ,pop method.

+* Browser is redirected back to the login page.

+* A flash message telling they have successfully logged out will appear at the top of the page to inform the user of successfully logging out of the site.

 Recipedia Utensils